Downloading content for offline mode

 Overview

-• In an epidemic, building latrines and encouraging the community to use them is an important part of preventing the spread of disease.
+• In an epidemic, encouraging the community to use and maintain latrines is an important part of preventing the spread of disease.

-Many types of latrines, such as pit latrines, can be built easily with local materials.
-The type of latrine you build will depend on:
+1. Many types of latrines, such as pit latrines, can be built easily with local materials.
+The type of latrine that is built in any given context will depend on:

 • The preferences of the community.